What pain and symptoms are associated with the serratus posterior superior?

 Sombra Warm Therapy Pain Relieving Gel is a pain relieving gel that I use both personally and in my massage therapy practice.
 Unlike other over the counter heating creams, it provides warmth without burning heat.
 Applying Sombra to the upper back, chest and arm area can help relax muscle spasms caused by the serratus posterior superior muscle.
 I recommend Sombra for chronic pain and chronically sore tight muscles.

-Breathing Correctly Can Help With Serratus Muscle Pain
+Breathing Correctly Can Help With Serratus Posterior Superior Muscle Pain

-Improper or irregular breathing is one of the main contributors to serratus muscles dysfunction.
+Improper or irregular breathing is one of the contributors to serratus posterior superior muscle dysfunction.
 Learn To Breathe is a DVD by internationally renowned yoga instructor Max Strom that walks you through several breathing exercises that will help you improve your quality of breathing.
-The exercises are especially beneficial for people who suffer with breathing problems such as asthma emphysema COPD and allergies.
-I often recommend this dvd to friends and clients who have breathing problems.
+The exercises are especially beneficial for people who suffer from breathing problems such as asthma, emphysema, COPD, and allergies.
+I often recommend this DVD to friends and clients who have breathing problems.
 Yoga experience is not necessary.

 Self Treatment of Serratus Posterior Superior Pain

 Do you know that small knots and other dysfunction in the serratus posterior superior muscle can contribute to pain in the upper back in the shoulder blade area?
 It can also contribute to pain in the arm that extends down to the hand and little finger.